Successful TPD Claim Mental Health and Depression Guide

 There is also no cost to understanding your legal options, including if you have multiple claims.
 It’s free to start, so call now – 1300 873 252

-Can I Make a TPD Claim for Mental Illness?
+Can I Make a TPD Claim for Mental Health Conditions?

 Yes, you can make a TPD claim for mental illness when: